Albategnius (crater)

-Albategnius is an ancient lunar impact crater located in the central highlands.
-It is named after the Mesopotamian Muslim astronomer and scientist Abū ʿAbd Allāh Muḥammad ibn Jābir ibn Sinān al-Raqqī al-Ḥarrānī aṣ-Ṣābiʾ al-Battānī, Latinized as Albategnius.
+Albategnius is an ancient lunar impact crater located in the central lunar highlands.
+It is south of the crater Hipparchus and to the east of both Ptolemaeus and Alphonsus.
+The surface in this area is marked by a set of nearly parallel scars that form channels running roughly in a north–south line, bent slightly to the southeast.

+Description

 Albategnius is one of the largest craters of Nectarian age.

-Description

 The level interior of Albategnius forms a walled plain, surrounded by the high, terraced rim.
 The outer wall is somewhat hexagon-shaped, and has been heavily eroded with impacts, valleys, and landslips.
 It attains a height above 4,000 metres along the northeast face.
+There is a crater chain along the northwest wall.
 The rim is broken in the southwest by the smaller crater Klein.

 Offset to the west of the crater's midpoint is its central peak, designated Alpha (α) Albategnius.
 It is longest in extent in the north–south direction, extending for just under 20 kilometres, and has a width about half that.
 The peak rises to an altitude of roughly 1.5 km, and a tiny, relatively fresh crater is at the top.

-Location

-Albategnius is located to the south of the crater Hipparchus and to the east of both Ptolemaeus and Alphonsus.
-The surface in this area is marked by a set of nearly parallel scars that form channels running roughly in a north–south line, bent slightly to the southeast.

-Observations
+The peak is only a fraction of the size observed of central peaks in comparable younger craters.
+This suggests the rise has been modified since it originally formed.

+Nomenclature

+This crater is named after Mesopotamian Muslim astronomer and scientist Abū ʿAbd Allāh Muḥammad ibn Jābir ibn Sinān al-Raqqī al-Ḥarrānī aṣ-Ṣābiʾ al-Battānī (before 858 – 929), Latinized as Albategnius.
+Its designation was formally adopted by the International Astronomical Union in 1935.